jamesphongduong/my_blog/_posts/2021-04-21-binary_search.md

+---
+layout: post
+title: Binary Search
+date: 2021-04-21 10:00:18 +1000
+categories: tech
+---

-A binary search is a search algorithm used to find the position of a target value in a sorted list and has a Big O Notation of `O(log n)`.
+A binary search is a search algorithm used to find the position of a target value in a _sorted_ list and has a Big O Notation of `O(log n)`.
 The algorithm repetitively halves the list until the target value is acquired.

 ### Example